ops/FE3-Firmware/doc/loader-files.md

-Final Expansion Documentation - LOADER files
+# Final Expansion Documentation - LOADER files

 Original German by Diddl

 Translated by Vic20-Ian

 Edited by ops

-The purpose of the Loader files:
+## The purpose of the Loader files

 The loader file is needed by FE3 Disk Loader which always looking for the file "LOADER" in the current directory.
 Disk Loader interprets these script files